-Money Matters supports parents and carers of children and young people under 18 years of age on low incomes to manage their finances, improve their income and build skills to help prevent child poverty.
+Our Money Matters project that supported parents and carers of children and young people under 18 years of age on low incomes to manage their finances, improve their income and build skills to help prevent child poverty has now closed.

-We also have a budgeting digital pack available for you to work through in your own time at your own pace.
-This contains tips, advice and engaging activites.
+Our Budgeting Digital Pack is available for you to work through in your own time at your own pace.
+The pack contains tips, advice and engaging activities.
 You can access the pack here: Digital budgeting pack

 Launched in 2016, the Horizons project helps people facing severe financial hardship meet their immediate needs, including household bills and food.
 It also works with them to improve their circumstances and improve their skills and knowledge to help them avoid crisis in the future.

 The Horizons project puts the people it helps at the centre of every aspect of its support, including decision-making and putting together an action plan that’s reviewed every few weeks.
 It also offers support to help users boost their income and apply for benefits.